How to Decorate a Small Christmas Living Room

 3. Festive Foliage

-Just a few simple Christmas decorations can make a real difference.
+Even a few simple Christmas decorations can make a real difference and help elevate your space.

 When space is limited, look for quick wins, such as some simple Christmas table decorations.
-It doesn’t have to be a dining table; instead, it could be a side table or even a sideboard.
+This doesn’t need to be across a dining table – side tables or even a sideboards work just as well.
 Think candles, berries, hessian and twine – the more imaginative, the better.
-If you have some old jam jars, fill them with greenery and water and float a tea light on the top for a beautiful but simple Christmas decoration.
+If you have some old jam jars, fill them with greenery and water and float a tea light on the top or weave fairy lights amongst the greenery for a beautiful but simple Christmas decoration.

 You can also look at incorporating your furniture into your festive planning.
 If you have a small sofa or sofa bed, some new Christmas-themed scatter cushions can help tie into your decor.
 If you have any overnight guests who will be sleeping on your sofa bed, it’s also not a bad idea to include some Christmas bedding in the mix!